andreasloboda/ShapeProblem/README.md

 # ShapeProblem
 Very Simple code that checks if a given coordinate is within bounds of a shape; Made for practice.

+The code was written in Spring Tool Suite, but only copied over.

   Is this point within bounds of a convex polygon?